willj99/allmysharmoddingtools/README.md

 ## Additional Notes

-All tools were created in PowerShell and signed by me.
+All tools were created in either C# or PowerShell and signed by me.
 If you receive an anti‑virus prompt, add an exemption in Windows Settings.